adoptium/temurin-build/docs/CreateWindowsReDistDevKit.md

   - Note the point version, eg."10.0.26100.1742"

-  - Download the "Installer" from this page
+  - Download the Windows SDK "Installer" from this page

-4. Run the Windows SDK Installer locally to install the required Windows SDK Redist UCRT DLLs
+4. Run the Windows SDK "Installer" locally to install the required Windows SDK Redist UCRT DLLs

 ### Now extract the required "Redist" DLLs as follows